eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

       ]
     }

 `pgm_conf.json` provides mapping between source files (open code files) and processor groups.
 It specifies which list of directories is used with which source file.
-If a relative path source file path is specified, it is relative to the current workspace (the directory in which the configuration files are in).
+If a relative path source file path is specified, it is relative to the current workspace (the directory in which the configuration files are stored.)

 **Example (`pgm_conf.json`)**: